redhat-cip/dci-openshift-agent/docs/acm.md

 1. The process starts, and the agent creates a new job in the [DCI Web UI](https://www.distributed-ci.io/login).
 1. Some checks are performed to make sure the installation can proceed.
 1. If this is a disconnected/restricted network environment:
-   1. The OCP release artifacts are downloaded
+   1. The OCP release artifacts are downloaded.
-   1. Container/operator images are mirrored to the local registry
+   1. Container/operator images are mirrored to the local registry.
+The `acm_local_repo` variable can be used to set a local registry repository.
+Defaults to ocp-<major-version>/<version>
    1. The cluster hub is inspected to extract settings used in the SNO instance, e.g. pull secrets, registry host, web server, among others.
 1. The ACM installation is set up and started.
 The required ACM resources are created.
    1. BMC secret.